cudoventures/cudos-network-docs/src/README.md

 ---
-title: Welcome page
+title: Welcome
 footer: Copyright © 2020-present Cudo Ventures
 ---

-# Welcome to the Cudos network docs!
+# Welcome to the Cudos Network docs!

-This page contains the current links structure of the Cudos documentation and where to go to find hekp and support.
+This page contains technical resources for Cudos Network and associated tooling.
+The contents below link out to documentation for various guides, help and support for interacting with the network.

-## Learn Cudos
+## Learn about Cudos

 * [Learn Cudos network overview](/docs/learn-cudos/layers-and-networks/cudos-network-overview.md)
 * [Learn the all current types of node that you can build and run on Cudos](/docs/learn-cudos/overview/types-of-nodes.md)